digitalideation/ba_218_comppx_h1901/docs/index.md

 [__Docker__](https://www.docker.com/) is needed in order to deploy some of the models locally.
 This will give us some flexibility when running experiments.
 It will also allow us to _chain_ models (at the moment a user can only run one model instance using the provided cloud GPU in Runway).
 A guide to getting started is [available](https://docs.runwayml.com/#/getting-started/installation?id=download-docker).
 For linux users, those [post install steps](https://docs.docker.com/install/linux/linux-postinstall/) could be useful as well.

 > Docker for Windows requires Microsoft Hyper-V, which is supported only in the Pro, Enterprise or Education editions of Windows.
 If you don't have a Pro, Enterprise or Education Windows edition you will not be able to install Docker and you will be able to only run some models using cloud GPU.

+#### Conda
+[__Conda__](https://conda.io) is an open source package management system and environment management system that runs on Windows, macOS and Linux.
+Conda quickly installs, runs and updates packages and their dependencies.
+Conda easily creates, saves, loads and switches between environments on your local computer.
+It was created for Python programs, but it can package and distribute software for any language.

 #### Code editor
 If you don’t have a code editor, please install one.
 Some suggestions (in no particular order)